mind-inria/hidimstat/README.rst

 If you like the package, spread the word and ⭐ our `official repository
 <https://github.com/mind-inria/hidimstat>`_!

-Visit your website, https://hidimstat.github.io/, for more information.
+Visit our website, https://hidimstat.github.io/, for more information.

 ..
   ## TODO: Add short citation when this will be ready